R-Yasasri/Mini_Project/README.md

  Now the project will be run.
 You can test it by going this URL: 'http://localhost:8080/pets'

+ ## How to run the test suite

+ There are two classes which are PetResourceTest.java for testing Pet APIs and PetTypeResourceTest.java for testing PetType APIs.
+Each class contains 6 tests so there are 12  tests in the test suite.
+All these tests are executed automatically when the application is built (when executing the 3rd step of 'How to build and Deploy API' section above).

+ * if you want to to run all the tests again, execute **gradlew test** command in the terminal within the 'petstore-master' directory.
+ * if you want to only run the tests for Pet API, execute **gradlew :test --tests "org.acme.PetResourceTest"** command in the terminal within the 'petstore-master' directory.
+ * if you want to only run the tests for PetTypes API, execute **gradlew :test --tests "org.acme.PetTypeResourceTest"** command in the terminal within the 'petstore-master' directory.

  ## CURL commands with example parameters